ebuzeryalcin/Travellers/README.md

 ---

 Travellers is an travel web application that offers users to create, edit, share and delete uploaded travel places.
 People travel and often forget what they did at a specific place, what they liked and disliked.
-This application allows users to upload travel places which will be public for other users.
+This application allows users to upload travel places which will also be public for other users.
 An easy to use application where people share travel destiantions with other people.

 ![Travellers responsive display](static/images/readme/travellers-responsive-display.PNG)